install4j HelpDownload

 • -g or --debug

 Create additional debug installers for each media file.
-For each built media file, a directory that is named like the media file will be created in the media file output directory.
+For each built media file, a directory named like the media file will be created in the media file output directory.

 • -p or --preserve